rezafotohi/FedAnilPlusPlusPlus/README.md

 <p align="justify"> While running, the program saves the simulation logs inside the <i>log/\<execution_time\></i> folder.
 The logs are saved per communication round.
 In the corresponding round folder, you may find the model accuracy evaluated by each enterprise using the global model at the end of each communication round.
 You may also find each worker's local training accuracy, the validation-accuracy difference for each validator, and the final stake awarded to each enterprise in this communication round.
 You may also find the malicious enterprise's identification log outside the round folders. </p>

 ## Issues
 <p align="justify"> If you use a GPU with less than 16 GB of RAM, you may encounter the issue of <b>CUDA out of memory</b>.
-This issue may be due to local model updates (i.e., neural network models) stored in blocks that occupy CUDA memory and are not automatically released, as CUDA memory usage increases with each communication round.
+This issue may be due to local model updates (e.g., neural network models) stored in blocks that occupy CUDA memory and are not automatically released, leading to increased CUDA memory usage with each communication round.
 A few solutions have been tried but have not been successful. </p>

 <p align="justify"> A temporary solution is to specify <b>-dtx 1</b>.
-This argument allows the program to delete the transactions stored in the last block to free as much CUDA memory as possible.
+This argument allows the program to delete the transactions stored in the last block, freeing as much CUDA memory as possible.
 However, specifying <b>-dtx 1</b> will also disable chain-resyncing functionality, as the resyncing process requires enterprises to reapply global model updates based on transactions stored in the resynced chain, which contains empty blocks.
-As a result, using a GPU should only emulate the situation in which FedAnil++ runs under its ideal conditions; that is, every available transaction would be recorded in the block of each round, as specified by the default arguments. </p>
+As a result, using a GPU should only emulate the situation in which FedAnil+++ runs under its ideal conditions; that is, every available transaction would be recorded in the block of each round, as specified by the default arguments. </p>

 Use [GitHub issues](https://github.com/tensorflow/federated/issues) for tracking requests and bugs.